dat-ecosystem-archive/docs/rfcs/template.md

-Status: Undefined (as of YYY-MM-DD)
+Status: Undefined (as of YYYY-MM-DD)

 Type: (Standard or Process)